9 ways to help save on prescriptions

 2. Check into home delivery options

 Does your prescription medication benefit include home delivery?
-If you have Optum Rx, UnitedHealthcare’s pharmacy service provider, you can enroll in just a few steps when you sign into your health plan account or call the number on your member ID card.
+If you have Optum Rx, UnitedHealthcare’s pharmacy service provider, you can enroll in just a few steps when you sign into your account or call the number on your member ID card.
 You’ll save time on trips to the pharmacy — and you may save money too.
 In many cases you can order up to a 3-month supply — and there’s usually no charge for standard shipping within the U.S.

 3. Order online